gsergey418/akademi/README.md

 ## Docker

-There's an option to run an Akademi network simulation in docker with 3 bootstrap nodes and 100 regular nodes.
-To start it run make swarm.
-(You need to have docker installed on your system)
+There's an option to run an Akademi network simulation in docker-compose with 2 bootstrap nodes and 6 regular nodes.
+To start it run `docker-compose up -d`.
+(You need to have docker and docker-compose installed on your system)
 ```
-$ make swarm
+$ docker-compose up -d
 ```

 Use the docker exec command to interact with the containers:

 ```
-$ docker exec akademi_1 akademi publish "Hello, World!"
+$ docker-compose exec akademi_1 akademi publish "Hello, World!"
 Data published to the DHT successfully.
 KeyID: JBSWY3DPFQQFO33SNRSCDWRZUPXF422L.
 ```